edgio-docs/edgio-docs/guides/vsf.md

 ## Install the XDN CLI

-To prepare your Vue Storefront app for deployment on the Moovweb XDN, run the following commands in the root folder of your project:
+To prepare your Vue Storefront app for deployment on {{ PRODUCT_NAME }}, run the following commands in the root folder of your project:

 ```
 npm install -g @xdn/cli